Skip to content

 Unchecking “Allow users to see who is attending this event” hides the "People Interested" box for this event.

-We recommend leaving these User Engagement checkboxes as they are.
-Most of the events created using Localist will benefit greatly from allowing users to comment, post photos, and see who is interested in their events, as it will allow them to target specific people and groups for both the current and future events.
-This can only increase your target audiences, and the number of people who will choose to attend your event.
+We recommend leaving these User Engagement checkboxes unchanged.
+Most events created using Localist will greatly benefit from allowing users to comment, post photos, and see who is interested in their events.
+This will enable them to target specific people and groups for both current and future events.
+This can only increase your target audience and the number of people who will choose to attend your event.

 EVENT INSIGHTS